 Please send up to 10 pages of your work (double-spaced, 12-point Times New Roman or Garamond) along with a short bio, brief description of your work, and contact information in a single WORD document or PDF to firstname.lastname@example.org or share a Google doc link with us using the same email address.

 Adam Pottle’s writing spans multiple genres, including poetry, fiction, nonfiction, drama, and film.
-His most recent play, The Black Drum, was performed in Toronto and France in 2019 and received rave reviews.
+His most recent play, The Black Drum, was performed in Toronto and in France, and received rave reviews.
 His latest book Voice was shortlisted for two Saskatchewan Book Awards.
 He lives in Saskatoon.

 Visit Adam’s website.

-Ann Y.K.
-Choi’s novel, Kay’s Lucky Coin Variety, was a Toronto Book Awards finalist and One of CBC Books 12 Best Canadian Debut Novels of 2016.
+Ann Yu-Kyung Choi’s novel, Kay’s Lucky Coin Variety, was a Toronto Book Awards finalist and One of CBC Books 12 Best Canadian Debut Novels of 2016.
 She is the co-founder of The Authors’ Book Club, an initiative that connects readers with authors.
-Her children’s book, Once Upon An Hour, will be released in fall 2020.
+Her children’s book, Once Upon An Hour, was released in fall 2020.
 She lives in Toronto.

 Visit Ann’s website.